Vegan Chocolate Pie

 How to Make Vegan Chocolate Pie

 Now comes the fun part…the chocolate cream.
-This filling is so rich and has a sort of whipped texture to it.
+This filling is so rich and has a whipped texture.
 It’s almost like a vegan chocolate mousse pie.
 Now, that’s sweet!

 Melted chocolate is being poured into a food processor bowl.